ytthuan/LeoSQLServerRServices/README.md

 - **Predictive Maintenance**.
 Predict machine failures.
 - **Customer Churn Prediction**.
 Predict when a customer churn happens.
 - **Online Purchase Fraud Detection**.
 Predict if an online purchase transactions is fraudulent.
-Versions of this template can be deployed from the Cortana Intelligence Gallery with [SQL](https://aka.ms/fraud-detection) or [HDInsight Spark Cluster](https://aka.ms/fraud-detection-hdi)
+Versions of this template can be deployed from the Cortana Intelligence Gallery with [SQL Server](https://aka.ms/fraud-detection) or [HDInsight Spark Cluster](https://aka.ms/fraud-detection-hdi)
 - **Energy Demand Forecasting**.
 Forecast electricity demand of multiple regions.
 - **Retail Forecasting** Forecast the product sales for a retail store.
 - **Campaign Management** Predict when and how to contact potential customers.
-Versions of this template can be deployed from the Cortana Intelligence Gallery with [SQL](https://aka.ms/campaignoptimization) or [HDInsight Spark Cluster](https://aka.ms/campaign-hdi)
+Versions of this template can be deployed from the Cortana Intelligence Gallery with [SQL Server](https://aka.ms/campaignoptimization) or [HDInsight Spark Cluster](https://aka.ms/campaign-hdi)

 **Templates with SQL Server R Services**.
 In these templates, we show the two version of implementations: